piotrpsz/rs-sqlite/README.md

 ```

 ### Defining the table and its structure
-The database created in this way is completely empty.<br>
 Suppose we want to create a table named <b>person</b>.<br>
 We create a string containing the command to create the table with information about its columns.
 ```asciidoc